 The Way to Rome

 Jesus intended for Paul to bring the gospel to Rome from the day he confronted him near Damascus (Acts 9:15-16).
-It is doubtful that Paul knew he was setting his own death into motion when he invoked his Roman citizenship and appealed to the emperor himself.
+It is doubtful that Paul knew he was setting his death into motion when he invoked his Roman citizenship and appealed to the emperor himself.
 This right was not usually offered to Jews, and was never an option for Jesus.
 Both Festus, the procurator of Judea from AD 58–60, and Herod Agrippa II (AD 27–c.
 93) wanted to release Paul, but even they could not overrule an appeal to the emperor (Acts 25:10-12; 26:32).
-Agrippa was only one of the kings who Paul would preach the gospel to, the other being the infamous Nero (AD 37–68).
-This was the same emperor who, in July 64, burned down the majority of Palatine Hill to build his residence, the Domus Aurea ("Golden House").
-Nero also used the Great Fire of Rome to persecute the Christian church, and he likely executed Paul as part of this bloodbath around AD 67, following two years of imprisonment.
+Agrippa was only one of the kings whom Paul would preach the gospel to, the other being the infamous Nero (AD 37–68).
+This was the same emperor who, in July 64, burned down the majority of Palatine Hill to build his residence called the "Golden House" (Latin: Domus Aurea).
+Nero also used the Great Fire of Rome to persecute the Christian church, and he likely executed Paul as part of this bloodbath following two years of imprisonment.
 When Paul sailed for Jerusalem for the last time, he originally planned to visit Rome and continue onward to Spain (Rom.
 15:24, 28).
 Although the New Testament authors did not talk about Paul's martyrdom under Nero, its historicity was first attested by Clement of Rome (c.
-AD 30–100)—the only first-century writer who alluded to it (1 Clem.
+AD 30–c.
+100)—the only first-century writer who alluded to it (1 Clem.
 5:5).
 This may be the same Clement that Paul himself mentioned in his letter to the Philippians (Phil.
 4:3).
-Luke probably knew about Paul's martyrdom, but decided to emphasize the arrival of the gospel in Rome instead of the apostle's.
-His focus was on how the gospel overtook the earthly capitals of Jerusalem, Samaria, and to the very house that ruled the empire (Acts 1:8).
+Luke probably knew about Paul's martyrdom but decided to emphasize the gospel's arrival in Rome instead.
+His focus was on how it overtook the earthly capitals of Jerusalem, Samaria, and the very house that ruled the empire (Acts 1:8).

-Blessed are you, LORD our God, King of the universe, by the journeys of your apostle, Paul, you have caused the light of the gospel to shine throughout the world.
-We pray that we, having his wonderful conversion in remembrance, may show ourselves thankful to you by following his lessons; through Jesus Christ our Lord, who lives and reigns with you, in the unity of the Holy Spirit, one God, now and forever.
+Blessed are you, LORD our God, King of the universe, by the preaching of your apostle Paul you have caused the light of the Gospel to shine throughout the world: Grant, we pray, that having his wonderful conversion in remembrance, we may show ourselves thankful to you by following his holy teaching; through Jesus the Messiah our Lord, who lives and reigns with you, in the unity of the Holy Spirit, one God, now and forever.
 Amen.